rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 ## Copy and paste

+Shortcuts for copy and paste are `⌘C` and  `⌘V` or from the Edit menu.
+The copy and paste makes a copy of selected tasks and marks them with copy.
+The copy inlcudes all parameters of the copied tasks.

 {{< figure src="/images/add/copy.png" alt="" position="center" style="border-radius: 8px;" >}}
 {{< figure src="/images/add/paste.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## Delete

+Select tasks to be deleted and delete from the Edit menu.

 {{< figure src="/images/add/delete.png" alt="" position="center" style="border-radius: 8px;" >}}